pub struct ShardedLock<T>where

 ) -> Result<ShardedLockReadGuard<'_, T>, PoisonError<ShardedLockReadGuard<'_, T>>>

-pub fn read( &self ) -> Result<ShardedLockReadGuard<'_, T>, PoisonError<ShardedLockReadGuard<'_, T>>>
+pub fn read( &self, ) -> Result<ShardedLockReadGuard<'_, T>, PoisonError<ShardedLockReadGuard<'_, T>>>

 Locks with shared read access, blocking the current thread until it can be acquired.